mun-lang/book/src/ch00-00-introduction.md

 # Introduction

 > Note: Mun & this book are currently under active development, any and all
-> content of this book not final and can still change.
+> content of this book is not final and may still change.

 *Mun* is an embeddable scripting language designed for developer productivity.